 The effort was better tonight.
 The results were the same, but the effort was better.
 I'd say about 80% of where it needs to be, which is much better than the 30% we saw against Utah.
-Forget about everything we've seen throughout the first 9 games,
+Forget about everything we've seen throughout the first 9 games, look at this game in a bubble and it's really not that much of a kick in the stomach.

 The Bulls were well-rested and playing on their home floor.
 The Sixers were playing the back end of a back-to-back, and their fifth game in seven days.
 The odds weren't in their favor going in.
 Even if they were playing their best ball coming in, coming out strong and fading in the second half would be the likely conclusion.